zhaojj2209/tp/docs/DeveloperGuide.md

 ![Sequence diagram for executing the `edit 1 a/5` command on the Expenses tab](images/EditTransactionSequenceDiagram2.png)

-When `EditExpenseCommand` is used, the sequence diagram is similar, but replace all occurrences of `Expense` with `Income`.
+When `EditExpenseCommand` is used, the sequence diagram is similar, but all occurrences of `Expense` are replaced with `Income`.

 The following activity diagram summarizes what happens within `FinanceTrackerParser` when the user executes a new edit command: